reallygoodsoftware/base-styles/readme.md

 # Base Styles.css

 Base Styles is 1.
 A CSS only component library and 2.
-A scaffold for organzing your CSS.
+A scaffold for organizing your CSS.

 ## How It Works

-`base-styles.css` is just a large, vanilla CSS file, that you can import into your app.
+`base-styles.css` is just a big vanilla CSS file that you can import into your app.

 Import 2 files into your cobebase: Firstly, the core `base-styles.css` file, which is universal and should not be changed - and secondly, a `base-styles-custom.css` file, which is where you'll put all of your customizations and overrides.